 - Strategic alliances, joint ventures, taxable subsidiaries and nonprofit/for-profit combinations

-Karen currently serves as managing editor and contributing author of A Guide for Colorado Nonprofit Organizations (revised edition 2014), a role she has served since the Guide’s inception in 2007, and represents the nonprofit sector on the Colorado Secretary of State’s Business Entity Advisory Committee.
+Karen currently serves as managing editor and contributing author of A Guide for Colorado Nonprofit Organizations (second edition 2018), a role she has served since the Guide’s inception in 2007, and represents the nonprofit sector on the Colorado Secretary of State’s Business Entity Advisory Committee.
 She previously served as chair of the Nonprofit Entities Subsection of the Colorado Bar Association and past chair of the Tax Section.

 I have the good fortune of working with nonprofits and foundations as the sole focus of my law practice.
 Nonprofits do amazing things in our community, picking up where private enterprise and government leave off.
 I hope through honoring and enabling their efforts, I can make a difference in our community as well."

 - Managing editor and contributing author, A Guide for Colorado Nonprofit Organizations (second edition 2018), published by CLE in Colorado.

 - Legal editor, Principles & Practices for Nonprofit Excellence in Colorado, published by the Colorado Nonprofit Association

 - Colorado Secretary of State Business Entity Advisory Committee, Nonprofit Sector